ohohlfeld/virtual-conference-experience/README.md

 ## Obtaining the Questionnaire

 To ease the adoption of our survey approach, we provide a HTML implementation based on [TheFragebogen](https://thefragebogen.de/).
-This HTML version can easily copied to other survey frameworks, e.g., Google Forms (which we have also used to run the questionnaires).
+This HTML version can easily copied to other survey frameworks, e.g., Google Forms (which we have also used to run the questionnaires, see below).

 HTML versions for preview:
 * [Pre-conference questionnaire](https://ohohlfeld.github.io/virtual-conference-experience/pre-conference.html)